Miso Glazed Sweet Potato Bowls

 In a large pot, warm the olive oil over medium heat.
 Add the onion and cook for 3 minutes.
 Add the mushrooms, sprinkle with salt & pepper and garlic powder, then cook for about 5 minutes, until the mushrooms release their liquid.
 Lastly, add the kale and cook for about 5-7 minutes, until wilted.

 In a large bowl. whisk together the miso, tamari, rice wine vinegar, pure maple syrup and 1/4 cup water until smooth.
 Add the sweet potatoes to the bowl and toss until evenly coated.
 Arrange the sweet potatoes in separates bowls with the farro and the kale/mushroom mixture.
 Top with avocado and tahini sauce (optional, see notes), and enjoy!

 *Substitute brown rice or quinoa to make gluten-free.

-**For the tahini sauce, whisk together 4 tablespoons tahini with 2 tablespoons pure maple syrup, juice of 1 lemon and 4 tablespoons water.
-Add more water if need to thin.
+**For the tahini sauce, whisk together 4 tablespoons tahini with 2 tablespoons pure maple syrup, and juice of 1 lemon.
+Add water 1 tablespoon at a time if needed to thin.